rasmus-kirk/nixarr/docs/wiki/secrets/index.md

   };
 ```

-**Note:** This is impure, meaning that since the file is not part of the
+**Note:** This is "impure", meaning that since the file is not part of the nix
-nix store, a nixos rollback will not restore a previous secret.
-This also
+store, a nixos rollback will not restore a previous secret (not a big problem
-means you have to rebuild Nixos using the `--impure` flag set.
+if the secrets are not changed often).
+This also means you have to rebuild Nixos
+using the `--impure` flag set.

 ## Agenix - A Path to Purity

-The "right way" to do secret management is to have your secrets
+The "right way" to do secret management is to have your secrets encrypted in
-encrypted in your configuration directory.
+your configuration directory.
+Doing it this way is "pure", and rollbacks
+will once again function correctly.
 This can be accomplished using
 [agenix](https://github.com/ryantm/agenix).
 I won't go into the details of how
 to set it up since it's a more complex solution than the one above.
 However,
-including the right way doing it should help you if you're a more advanced
-user and want to do things the "right way".
+if you're a more advanced user and want to do things the "right way", then
+check out their documentation.